Machine learning in video games: Super Mario Bros.

 Super Mario Bros. has been used by several researchers to simulate PCG level creation.
 Various attempts having used different methods.
 A version in 2014 used n-grams to generate levels similar to the ones it trained on, which was later improved by making use of MCTS to guide generation.
 These generations were often not optimal when taking gameplay metrics such as player movement into account, a separate research project in 2017 tried to resolve this problem by generating levels based on player movement using Markov Chains.
 These projects were not subjected to human testing and may not meet human playability standards.

 The Legend of Zelda

 PCG level creation for The Legend of Zelda has been attempted by researchers at the University of California, Santa Cruz.
 This attempt made use of a Bayesian Network to learn high level knowledge from existing levels, while Principal Component Analysis (PCA) was used to represent the different low level features of these levels.
 The researchers used PCA to compare generated levels to human made levels and found that they were considered very similar.
 This test did not include playability or human testing of the generated levels.

+Deep learning for content generation in games

+The introduction of Generative Adversarial Networks first, and then of diffusion models allows for generating in-game content at runtime using non-procedural approaches.
+Examples include: